Sonnet 152

 That every eye desires to know her name,

-Where silent lips to hearts of love profess
+Where silent lips to hearts their love profess

 You wield such power pure with golden grace

-To make men mad of dreams and dark desire
+To make men mad with dreams of dark desire,

 That they shall strive to gaze upon your face

-Where just a glance sets memory e’er afire.
+Where just a glance brands memory in fire.

 Once on a time, yes men did dragons brave,